olegdulin/serverside-node-interview/devEnvironment.md

 * What features do you look for in a development workstation?
 * What is your preferred IDE?
 Why?
 * What features do you look for in an IDE?
+* Describe your typical day as a developer